-Swim teams are coached by local lifeguards and other adults from your community.
+Swim Teams are coached by local lifeguards and other adults from your community.
 All of our coaches have a swimming background that may include competitive swimming, lifeguarding, and working as a water safety instructor at local pools.

-For: Girls entering grades K-12
+For: Girls entering grades 1-12

 Where: Meets are at local southwest Minnesota pools

-Register and Prepare for Swim Team
+Register & Prepare for Swim Team

 Register for a Swim Team Near You

 Swim Team registration is currently closed and will open March 1, 2019.
 Once registration opens, you will be able to browse practice cities and register for Swim Team below.